chrisdav1022/AirBnB_clone/README.md

 # INSTALATION

 To install the AirBnb clone developed in the project:
-1- clone the git hub of ...
+1- clone the git hub of https://github.com/chrisdav1022/AirBnB_clone.git.
-2- use the command chmod u+x console or python3 console
+2- use the command chmod u+x console or python3 console.
-3- open the console using ./console
+3- open the console using ./console.